-The quantitative assay of anti-bacterial activity of plants extracts was performed according to the reference method recommended by NCCLS34.
+The quantitative assay of antibacterial activity of plants extracts was performed according to the reference method recommended by NCCLS34.
 Sterility condition was maintained throughout experimental.
 Figure 3.1 summarizes the microdilution assay.
 This assay was done only for the extracts that have inhibition zone more than 15 mm.
-Firstly, stock solutions were prepared by dissolving the plant methanol extracts in MeOH – Except for the Dracaena cinnabari that was dissolved in DMSO - to a final concentration of 500 mg/ml Serial dilutions of MeOH extract was prepared in Eppendorf tubes labeled 1 to 6.
+Firstly, stock solutions were prepared by dissolving the plant methanol extracts in MeOH – except for the Dracaena cinnabari that was dissolved in DMSO - to a final concentration of 500 mg/ml Serial dilutions of MeOH extract was prepared in Eppendorf tubes labeled 1 to 6.
 Tube1 was filled with 30μl of stock solution of the test material (500mg/ml) with 1470μL nutrient broth to obtain a concentration of (10mg/ml).
-About 750μL of nutrient broth was dispensed in to the tube 2 to 6 Then 750μL of the solution in tube 1was transferred to tube 2.
-This was repeated sequentially for the solutions in tube 2 to 6 in order to obtain intermediate concentrations ranging between 10 to 0.3125 mg/ml.
+About 750μL of nutrient broth was dispensed in to the tube 2 to 6.
+Then 750μL of the solution in tube 1was transferred to tube 2.
+This was repeated sequentially for the solutions in tubes 2 to 6 in order to obtain intermediate concentrations ranging between 10 to 0.3125 mg/ml.

 Aliquots (100μL) of each resultant solution then transferred into 96-well micro titer plate.
 Each well later filled with 100μL of bacterial suspension (1-2×108 CFU/ml), which achieve the desired final concentration of the test materials 5, 25, 1.25, 0.63, 0.31 and 0.16 mg/ml.
 The concentration of the solvents not more than 1%.
-The microtiters was incubated for 24hr at 35℃.
-Four controls was used for the broth microdilution assay including:
+The microtiters were incubated for 24hr at 35℃.
+Four controls were used for the broth microdilution assay including:

  Negative control: 100μL of 2% MeOH in nutrient broth was mixed with 100μL of bacterial suspension in the well giving the concentration of the solvents not exceeding 1% as recommended by NCCLS34.